Last updated 6th of February 2019

 Fresh Talking: Podcast about Podcasts for SMEs

-Welcome to Fresh Talking, the new podcast about communications from Fresh Air Group.
-We'll be tackling topics that fit into the remits of both internal and external communications, and hope this will be useful to you whether you're in internal comms, PR, marketing, advertising or simply a small business owner looking for new and fresh ideas on how to communicate better with your potential customers.
+Welcome to Fresh Talking, the new podcast about communications from Fresh Air Group - tackling topics that fit into the remits of both internal and external communications.

 In this first podcast, Paul and Martin talk about podcasts - specifically, podcasts for SMEs.
-They look at what podcasts are, how a small or medium sized business could approach creating a podcast, and the kinds of topics they might share.
+They explain what podcasts are, how a small or medium sized business could approach creating a podcast, and the kinds of topics they might share.

 Click play to listen:

 Click here to subscribe to our Podcast feed on iTunes.
 If you have any questions, feedback or suggestions for future topics, we'd love you to get in touch via the website or send us a tweet @FreshAirStudios.

 Paul: Hello and welcome to Fresh Talking, the Fresh Air Group podcast, where we discuss all things communication.
 Internal, external, TV, radio, advertising… above the line, below the line, through the line… any more?